-Dr. Theresa Adams is an Associate Professor of English and Vice Chair of the Faculty.
+Dr. Theresa Adams is a Professor of English.
 She is also the Director of Writing Across the Curriculum and the Writing Lab.
 She joined Westminster College in 2003.

 - Ph.D., English, University of Wisconsin-Madison